philvarner/correctingthenarrative.org/content/posts/george-rogers-clark/index.md

 The September 1921 issue of *The University of Virginia Alumni News* describes the new statue thusly:

 > In his work Mr. Aitken depicts an incident in the adventurous achievements of George Rogers Clark who has been called "The Hannibal of the West".
 He is shown parleying with two apparently hostile chiefs with his group of Indian hunters prepared to aid him.
 One of his men is seen crouching over a barrel of powder and The Conqueror of the Northwest is evidently explaining the futility of a resistance.
-The Indian squaw with the chievs is inviting the mercy of the invaders and begging for the protection of her young baby.
+The Indian squaw with the chiefs is inviting the mercy of the invaders and begging for the protection of her young baby.

+Refreshingly, this article does nothing to hide the blatant racism this statue intentionally represents.

-The Daily Progress describes the dedication ceremony, mentioning Carrie Burnley's role.
+The Daily Progress describes the dedication ceremony, mentioning the role of Carrie Burnley, for whom Burnley-Moran Elementary was named:

 ![Burnley](burnley_grc.jpg "Burnley")